peat-platform/mongrel2/static/markdown/OPENi_Cloudlet_SDK_Tutorial.md

 ####Authenticate Client for User
-The client then uses a Users Session token to authenticate itself before it can begin interactiong with the OPENi Platform.
+The client then uses a Users Session token to authenticate itself before it can begin interactiong with the PEAT Platform.

 **N.B.** This request returns an authentication Token.
 ~~~java